7 Questions on Leadership with Rajshree Mahesh

 1. What have you found most challenging as a leader?

-The challenge is managing relationships, ignore politics, and image in the work environment.
+The challenge is managing relationships and ignoring politics and image in the work environment.
 This includes gaining managerial support, managing up, influencing others, and getting buy-in from other departments, groups, or individuals.

 2. How did you become a leader?
 Can you please briefly tell the story?

-I have grown from being a developer to delivery manager.
+I have grown from being a developer to a delivery manager.
 All my experience has been in IT and software.
-I have played multiple roles in my career from developer, technical lead, delivery lead, Release lead, Service manager, Enviornment manager, delivery manager and many more.
-Each role has thought me something different to learn and i believe in nonstop learning.
-Having performed many roles, i transitioned myself into leader space to mentor, guide and manage a high performing team.
+I have played multiple roles in my career from developer, technical lead, delivery lead, Release lead, Service manager, environment manager, delivery manager and many more.
+Each role has taught me something different to learn and I believe in nonstop learning.
+Having performed many roles, I transitioned myself into a leadership space to mentor, guide and manage a high-performing team.

 3. How do you structure your work days from waking up to going to sleep?

-I start my day with a todo list and prioritising them.
-Structuring my day is about making sure that the number of hours I spend doing an activity matches my priorities and making sure I allocate some amount of my team in learning something new everyday that allow me to do be with latest technology and to be present always.
-When i finish my day and go to sleep, i recollect and plan on how i can make the next day better than today.
+I start my day with a to-do list and prioritise them.
+Structuring my day is about making sure that the number of hours I spend doing an activity matches my priorities and making sure I allocate some amount of my team to learning something new every day that allows me to be with the latest technology and to be present always.
+When I finish my day and go to sleep, I recollect and plan on how I can make the next day better than today.

 4. What's a recent leadership lesson you've learned for the first time or been reminded of?

-Being a great leader requires a number of soft skills that can be learned and improved over time.
+Being a great leader requires several soft skills that can be learned and improved over time.
 Effective leadership isn't just about making decisions and telling people what to do– it involves motivating a team, communicating well, listening to feedback, and coming up with innovative solutions to problems.
-I have recently learnt to delegate more and empower people to do their best.
+I have recently learned to delegate more and empower people to do their best.
 Allow people to fail, but they will learn from it.

 5. What's one book that has had a profound impact on your leadership so far?
 Can you please briefly tell the story of how that book impacted your leadership?